mvadari/xrpl-docs/Atomic.md

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

-### A.11: What if I want the `Batch` transaction signer to handle the fees for the inner transactions?
+### A.11: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?

 That is not supported in this version of the spec.
 This is due to the added complexity of passing info about who is paying the fee down the stack.